Davkilla101/learningRepo/README.md

 # learningRepo
-Repo used to learn copmputer science following Geeks for Geeks' tutorials
+Repo used to learn computer science following GeekForGeeks' tutorials.